 |---|---|---|

-| 2 | Pennsylvania | 18 questions, 83% to pass, only 3 wrong allowed.
-65 supervised hours, second-most in the U.S. |
+| 2 | Pennsylvania | 83% to pass, 3 wrong allowed, 65 supervised hours, full license at 18, in person only. |

-| 3 | Virginia | 40 questions, 85% to pass - 6 wrong across a meaty pool.
-45 supervised hours, full licensure at 18. |
+| 3 | Virginia | 85% to pass, 6 wrong allowed, 45 supervised hours, full license at 18, in person only. |

 The margin trap: A 50-question test with 10 wrong answers allowed sounds generous — but it also means you study a much wider range of material.
 States with 20-25 questions draw from the same handbook, just test a random subset.